Overview

 * Remaining contracted hours can be worked from home, subject to satisfactory performance

 To be considered for the top of the pay bracket, applicants must have extensive experience in planning and teaching pupils with SEN/SEMH/Challenging behaviour.
-The Education Network offers include opportunities for further training and development and competitive pay.
-Our consultants aim to match roles to professional aspirations and provide ongoing support.

-About The Education Network
+The Education Network Offer

-Data Privacy
+Data Privacy and Processing

 #J-18808-Ljbffr